shinolab/autd3-old-monorepo/README.md

 ## CAUTION

-* Before using, be sure to write the latest firmware in `dist/firmware`.
+* Before using, write the latest firmware in `dist/firmware`.
     * For more information, please see [README](/dist/firmware/README.md).

 ## Requirements